Mayor 2001 to 2010, Central Otago District

 without my help

 Every one of them happened with my help

 Clutha Flood Recovery - About $30m of Government and Contact Energy money, applied to flood protection, property purchase, and direct compensation; pool and museum relocation; community hall refurbishment; and redevelopment of the Warehouse site in Alexandra.

-As a district councillor and Alexandra community board member, I was an early champion (with many others), an outspoken public advocate, and chairman of the operations and governance committees for the life of the project
+As a district councillor and Alexandra community board member, I was an early champion (with many others), an outspoken public advocate, and chairman of the joint (with the ORC) operations and governance committees for the life of the project.

-I was the inaugural (and only) chairman, and kept the CET going through thick and thin - to the extent of at least once paying the GST out of my own pocket
+A brain child of me and QLDC mayor at the time Clive Geddes.
+I was the inaugural (and only) chairman, and kept the CET going through thick and thin - once paying the GST out of my own pocket

-But subsequently with with much more important contributions by recent Bledisloe Cup winner Basil Goodman, and the grower cooperative which now owns Seasonal Solutions
+But subsequently with much more important contributions by recent Bledisloe Cup winner Basil Goodman, MSD, and the grower cooperative which now owns Seasonal Solutions

 Early advocate, national working party member, champion within Otago Forward, member Apple Futures board of directors for the duration of that project

 Now, in a direct line of descent, chair of Central Otago Premium Fruit Ltd

 Safe Lifestyles - a Central Lakes Trust-funded project - out of my office with my leadership - that commissioned research on the lifestyle choices of young people, trialed the EZHELP phone line, assembled a reference resource, and controversially lobbied for awareness of drug use in Central's schools